 On some occasions, you may be able to fix the network issue by just turning on/off Airplane Mode.
-Simply swipe up from the bottom of your device to access Control Center and then tap on Airplane Mode button.
+Simply swipe up from the bottom of your device to access Control Center and then tap on the Airplane Mode button.

 Turn OFF/ON Wi-Fi/Cellular